fmerg/pymerkle/docs/target/source/implementations.rst

 Nodes have a ``right``, ``left`` and ``parent`` attribute, pointing to their right child, left child and parent node respectively.
-Leaf-nodes are stored in a list and have no children, whereas the current root-node is characterized by the fact that it has no parent.
-These linkages allow for concrete path traversals;
-for example, the following loop detects the root-node starting from the first leaf of a non-empty tree:
+(Leaf nodes have no children, whereas the current root-node has no parent).
+These linkages allow for concrete path traversals.
+For example, the following loop detects the root-node starting from the first leaf of a non-empty tree:

 .. code-block:: python